 Not quite done with remarks and reflections regarding the Metzeler Karoo Street tire.
 Here are more reflections, mounted on Honda CRF1000L, Africa Twin.

-A friend of mine, slightly more experienced with offroad riding also decided to go for Metzeler Karoo Street.
-Below are his thoughts and reflections so far.
+A friend of mine, slightly more experienced with offroad riding, also decided to go for Metzeler Karoo Street.
+Below are his thoughts and reflections.
 For details regarding the tire, composition etc see this page.

 Went with 2.5/2.5 bars first and then 2.0/2.2.
 Not very sensitive to air pressure.
 Light and precise steering and good grip after running in.
 Easy turn in without falling over, easy to adjust mid corner and easy to flick from side to side.
 Relatively that is.

 The CRF with the 21 front wheel is not inherently flicky.
 Aired down to 1.6/1.8 bars (more than intended) before testing on a variety of smooth to rough gravel with rocks, sand and ruts mixed in pluss a stretch of moist grass.
 Better than 90/10 tires in all respects.
 Didn’t push very hard though and can’t compare with more dirt oriented tires as I haven’t tried any on such a heavy bike.

 Late edit with second impressions

 2.0/2.2 bars both on and off road.
 Nice in the twisties, perhaps a little bit buzzy at speeds above 90 kmh but hard to distinguish from wind noise.
 Off road they work as could perhaps be expected from looking at the thread pattern.

 Although front wheel control in low friction turns are clearly better than 90/10 tyres, they don’t invite powerslides unless there’s a favourable camber and a good margin for error.